rohin-dasari/TimeMe/README.md

 For example:

-I have a function like this:
+Say you have a function like this:

 ```python